wasertech/OneOS/InferanceAPI/README.md

 # vLLM API

 Efficiently serving LLMs is a challenging task.
 I use a custom vLLM server to achive so.
-Its relatively fast and efficient but lack support for quantized models yet.
+It's relatively fast and efficient but lack support for quantized models yet.

 ## Installation & Usage